-CARIMAC remains relevant in an era where many essential processes are governed and facilitated by communication and our longstanding contributions to the field come in the form of producing educated and skilled graduates in the areas of Journalism, Digital Media Production (DMP), Animation, Film Production and Integrated Marketing Communication (IMC).
-Likewise, we also provide continued education, through our postgraduate programmes in Communication Studies (CS), Communication for Social and Behaviour Change (CSBC), IMC, and Telecommunications Policy and Management.
-Our achievements as such have earned us the status of a School, as conferred at the beginning of the 2017/18 academic year.
+The Caribbean School of Media and Communication (CARIMAC) remains relevant in an era where many essential processes are governed and facilitated by media and communication.
+Our longstanding contributions to the field come in the form of producing educated and skilled graduates in the areas of Journalism, Digital Media Production (DMP), Animation, Film Production and Integrated Marketing Communication (IMC).
+Upon completion of your first degree, we invite you to apply to one of our postgraduate programmes.
+At this level, we offer Master of Arts degrees in Communication Studies (CS), Communication for Social and Behaviour Change (CSBC), IMC, and Media Management.
+We also offer an M.Phil/Ph.D in Communication Studies.